manybabies/ShinyValidator/README.md

    * column; or
    * row.

+7. You can **directly edit your dataset** using the preview table displayed in the app.
+The validator will check your edits in real-time and remove highlight if errors no longer persist.

-7. **Download a highlighted file** by clicking *Download Highlighted File*.
+8. **Download an edited and highlighted file** by clicking *Download Edited & Highlighted File*.
 This produces an Excel file containing the original dataset with invalid cells highlighted, along with an **Error Log** describing the detected errors.
+This downloaded copy will also preserve any edits made in the data table display.

 The available studies and formats depend on the specifications associated with the selected configuration.